srobotta/moodle-net-prototype/deploy_dev.md

 #### Server does not come up

-After the deployment the npm process is killed and the service is then started again.
+After the deployment, the npm process is killed and the service is started again.
 This takes a while and the deploy script checks several times for a 200 response.
-If that does not work, the service hungs because of some error.
+If that does not work, the npm service probably hungs because of some error.

 ```
 Try to reach https://oer.example.org ... failed with response 502